Apoorva-Kulkarni96/CUISINE-CHATBOT/README.md

 ## CUISINE-CHATBOT
+Retrieval based chatbot is build to give information of various cuisine using TF-IDF Vectorizer.
+The data collected from Wikipedia page Cuisine.
+WordNet corpus is used in text processing.

 ### STEPS INVOLVED
 1) IMPORT LIBRARIES: nltk, TfidfVectorizer (similarity matrix which incoporates relative frequency of terms across possible responses), string, random, bs4, cosine_similarity(match vectors), request and re